sergiodxa/personal-api/data/essays/how-i-overengineered-this-blog.md

 date: 2017-12-05T00:00:00Z
 description:
 published: false
+lang: en
 slug: how-i-overengineered-this-blog
 ---

 Personal and pet projects are the best projects to practice and over engineer things.
 Mostly because you're the only one affected if this cause you more work (as far as you keep doing them in your own free time of course).

 With that in mind I keep implementing ideas to this blog just for the sake of learning and having fun.
-This is how I ended up overengineering this blog.
+This is how I ended up overengineering this blog **a lot**.

 ## Exported Next.js app